Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 Transportation from Polynesian Village

-Disney's Polynesian Village Resort has three ways to reach Magic Kingdom: monorail (8-14 minutes outbound, 13-18 minutes return on the Resort loop), direct boat launch (~8 min ride plus wait, when running), and a paved walking path through Grand Floridian (25-32 minutes, ~1.4 mi).
+Disney's Polynesian Village Resort has three ways to reach Magic Kingdom: monorail (8-14 minutes outbound, 13-18 minutes return on the Resort loop), a direct boat launch (~8 min ride plus wait), and a walking path via Grand Floridian (~25-32 min, ~1.4 mi).
+The walk became possible again when the Polynesian → Grand Floridian walkway reopened in December 2024, connecting to the existing Grand Floridian → MK path.
 It's one of three monorail resorts on the Seven Seas Lagoon — alongside Contemporary and Grand Floridian.
-Buses from Polynesian serve EPCOT, Hollywood Studios, Animal Kingdom, and Disney Springs — there's no direct bus to Magic Kingdom (the monorail is the primary mode).
+EPCOT is reached by monorail via the TTC; buses from Polynesian serve Hollywood Studios, Animal Kingdom, and Disney Springs — there's no direct bus to Magic Kingdom (the monorail is the primary mode).
 For the full direction-by-direction breakdown see Polynesian to Magic Kingdom.

 Your Transportation Options